L'Acadie Vineyards Blog

 Learn more about our tours and tastings on our website.

 Industry partnerships are a valued component to our wine tour program and we are pleased to work with five tour companies in 2021.
-They offer custom winery tours in the Wolfville area, so just ask them to include us and they will!
+They also offer custom winery tours in the Wolfville area, so just ask them to include us and they will!

 Is wine vegan?
 Yes, all L'Acadie Vineyards wines are vegan and organic, and we also follow vegan viticulture.
 So what can makes other wines not vegan?
 We all know that wine is grown in the vineyard, that practices and weather can play a significant role in ultimate wine quality.
 So let's start there.